telerik/document-processing-docs/libraries/radpdfprocessing/features/search.md

 ---
 title: Search
 page_title: Search
-description: THis article show how one can use the search feature to find text in a PDF Document.
+description: This article shows how one can use the search feature to find text in a PDF Document.
 slug: radwordsprocessing-features-search
 tags: pdf,search
 published: True